Annual Governance Statement for the Governing Body

 3. Overseeing the financial performance of the school and making sure its money is well spent.

-The Governing Board of Settle C.E.
-Primary School re-constituted in January 2015.
-The Board of Governors for Settle C.E.
-Primary School is made up (as per the Instrument of Government) as follows:
+The Governing Board re-constituted in July 2019 to form one governing body overseeing a federated partnership between Settle CE Primary and Kirkby-in-Malhamdale Primary.
+The Board of Governors is made up (as per the Instrument of Government) as follows:

 - One Local Authority (appointed) Governor